-‘Murder She Baked, Just Desserts’: Hallmark Mystery Movie Stars Alison Sweeney
+‘Murder She Baked: Just Desserts’ — Hallmark Mystery Movie Stars Alison Sweeney

 — Nicole Wheeler (@Nicole5Wheeler) March 20, 2017

 When detectives are called to the scene, they find the body of Leonard Bishop, the Red Hawk Flour bake judge and coach at the local high school.
 And this was no accident.
-It looks like Bishop was the victim of a hit and run homicide.
+It looks like Bishop was the victim of a hit-and-run homicide.
 This hits Hannah Swensen hard since she is also one of the judges.

-Although, Hannah is concerned for her own safety that doesn’t stop her from digging her hands deep into this investigation.
+Although Hannah is concerned for her own safety, that doesn’t stop her from digging her hands deep into this investigation.
 Standing by and rolling cookie dough won’t cut it for this part-time sleuth.
 Hannah needs to get to the bottom of the coach’s mysterious death.

-With news that Coach Bishop had a big argument with his wife just before his hit and run death, she becomes the prime suspect.
+With news that Coach Bishop had a big argument with his wife just before his hit-and-run death, she becomes the prime suspect.
 But as Hannah and her new boyfriend, Detective Mike Kingston, work the case, it becomes apparent that someone else had it out for the Bishop, and it might have everything to do with the latest fine dessert.

 2 amazing shows; 1 night!
 This Sunday 9/8C an all new #WCTH – @hallmarkchannel & the premiere of #MurderSheBaked –@hallmarkmovie #Hearties pic.twitter.com/HWIuBxgw4A